 In an established pecan orchard, fertilization is a great way to increase production.
 A soil test is the best way to know how much to fertilize pecan trees.
-In addition, a commercial pecan grower will have a nutrient analysis run on the leaves to help determine nutrient deficiencies.
-The local Extension office can help explain that process.
-It is much easier to help a grower determine what nutrients the crop needs if you begin the process knowing which nutrients are already present.
-The pecan fertilization information can be found on the Alabama Extension website or by calling the local Extension office.
+Also, a commercial pecan grower can have a nutrient analysis run on the leaves to help determine nutrient deficiencies.
+You county’s Extension office can help explain that process.
+It is much easier to help a grower determine what nutrients the crop needs if they begin the process knowing which nutrients are already present.
+The pecan fertilization information can be found on the Alabama Extension website or by calling your county Extension office.
 Remember that many pecan trees tend to be alternate bearers.
 This means if they produce a heavy crop one year, they may produce a light crop the next year.
 Maintaining the fertility program in the heavy, as well as the light crop years, is best.
 A proper fertilization program is very important, but there are other things you can also do to increase production.

 - Adams 5

 These pecan cultivars do not produce the largest pecans.
 It is difficult for homeowners to properly manage pest problems so that large pecans can fill out properly.
 Pecan nursery sources and much more information on pecan trees are listed on the Alabama Pecan Growers website, www.alabamapecangrowers.com.